 Star Wars Force Arena combines fast-paced MOBA with card-battling elements and delivers satisfying gameplay experience.
-This pocket-sized multiplayer online battle arena lets you fight human players in real-time PvP battles.
+Gameplay-wise, this pocket-sized multiplayer online battle arena is different from other Star Wars games for Android.

 You will be building decks consisting of squad and support cards, choose your favorite Star Wars character (there are sixty iconic characters!) and deploy them into an arena to destroy your opponent’s turrets and the all-important shield generator.
 You can choose either Rebel Alliance or Empire.
 Whichever side you will chose, you will get rewards upon winning a PvP arena battle.